betagouv/figpot/README.md

 ### How to manage Penpot error `referential-integrity`?

 When pushing modifications to Penpot we have to chunk them in multiple requests due to their server maximum constraints.
-For each request Penpot servers will take the entire file state and check its validity (which makes sense), but unfortunately since the release of variants inside Penpot, we have operations in a chunk that may need some other in a following chunk.
+For each request Penpot servers will take the entire file state and check its validity (which makes sense), but unfortunately since the release of variants inside Penpot, we have operations in a chunk that may need some others in a following chunk.
 For this, the server will throw an error about integrity issue.

-We did not find for now an ordering of operations that is passing for huge files with variants.
+We did not find for now an ordering of operations that is passing 100% of the time for huge files with variants.
 So if you are also facing this, we provide the parameter `--no-server-validation` to ask the Penpot server to not check for integrity.
-Since the file is new, there is no risk using it.
+When synchronizing on a brand new Penpot file, there is no risk using it.

 Note you can omit using this parameter after a first complete synchronization, because probably your next differences to push won't trigger integrity failure due to interconnected operations.